Montclair, Virginia: Government

 Every year the Home Owners Association, known as MPOA (Montclair Property Owners Association), holds elections and confirms the newly elected Board at its annual meeting.
 MPOA governs the community making sure covenance is met, the lake is properly maintained, and the needs of the community are looked after.

+Education

+Prince William County Public Schools is the local school district.

+Forest Park High School is within the CDP boundaries; it has a Woodbridge postal address.